Codeinwp/tweet-old-post/readme.txt

 == Changelog ==
+= 8.5.6 - 2020-04-15  =

+* Change: Switched rviv.ly shortener with is.gd shortener to prevent issues with sharing.

 = 8.5.5 - 2020-04-11  =

 * Fix PRO: PHP Error when "Post with image" is checked in Post format for LinkedIn and post has no featured image set.